ibarros19/reactPortf/README.md

 ## Description
 [Main Menu](#home)

-My task in this assignment was to build my portfolio using React and its components and technology.
+My task in this assignment was to build my portfolio using React, its components and technology.

 <a name='usage'></a>